jasaraujo/DATA-3402_Kaggle_Project/README.md

 ### Conclusions

-* State any conclusions you can infer from your work.
 * The class imbalance issue severely impacted my modeling, and it could have been handled better.
 * The order of cleaning and scaling matter when modeling, especially when looking for the best results.
 * Cross-validation, scores and reports help provide estimates to give some confirmation to results.

 ### Future Work